jsks/czhttpd/README.md

 **Disclaimer**: This is *not* intended for serious use.

 The primary goal of this project was to write a web server using pure zsh.
-There is only a single optional dependency, `file`, used as a matter of convenience by czhttpd to determine the mimetype for files without an extension.
 As such, czhttpd is not portable between shells (POSIX, what?) and, of course, has terrible performance and scalability since it spawns a separate child process to handle each incoming connection.
 It's also a shell script.
 On top of that, I shouldn't even have to mention the (lack of) security...

 ---
 <br>
 **So why write it?** Because it's fun, and I have found use for czhttpd in quickly serving files on a local network and testing web pages.

 ### Features:
+*Tested on Linux and OS X. {Free,Net,Open}BSD should work; however, they are completely untested.*

 - Basic support for HTTP/1.1
     - Including: HEAD, GET, POST
 - Dynamic directory listing